 The QCA enforces the Electricity Distribution Network Code, the Gas Distribution Network Code, and some Queensland-specific derogations to the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR).

-Since 2008, the QCA has initiated enforcement action against Origin Energy and Ergon Retail for breaches of the NERL, and against Ergon Energy and Energex for breaches of the Electricity Distribution Network Code (or its predecessor, the Electricity Industry Code).
+Since 2008, the QCA has initiated enforcement action against AGL, Origin Energy and Ergon Retail for breaches of the NERL, and against Ergon Energy and Energex for breaches of the Electricity Distribution Network Code (or its predecessor, the Electricity Industry Code).

 Energex and Ergon Energy use of ‘main switch and sticker’ process (2020)